Skip to main content

 Easy Nested Bundles

-Our hardwood flooring is packaged in nested bundles, meaning each bundle includes a representative range of the floor’s available lengths.
-This simplifies staggering end joints during installation and avoids the need to open multiple bundles of specific lengths.
-Single-length flooring is less common, except for herringbone or certain mosaic patterns, which are precision-cut to specific lengths.
+Our random length hardwood flooring is packaged in nested bundles, meaning each bundle includes a representative range of the floor’s available lengths, not to exceed 80lbs each.
+This simplifies staggering end joints during installation, without the need to have many length divided bundles open at a time.
+Single-length flooring is also available for herringbone, chevron, and other mosaic patterns, which we precision-cut to specific lengths, and pack into smaller bundles.

 Shipping Options